 Halloween is definitely one of the high points of the Fall season, and there’s a whole genre of literature geared to getting you into the spirit.
 Without doubt, Dracula is one of the finest examples of the Gothic horror genre, and is a must-read for any Halloween lover.

 Written by Irish author Bram Stoker, Dracula was published in 1897 and introduced the world to one of the most recognizable characters in any genre.

 Told through a series of letters, diary entries, newspaper clippings, and ships’ log entries, the story of Count Dracula’s attempts to move from Transylvania to England and spread the curse of the undead unfolds.
 We are accompanied on the journey by solicitor Jonathan Harker, his fiancée (later wife) Mina Murray, Mina’s friend Lucy Westenra, Lucy’s various love interests, and vampire hunter Dr. Abraham van Helsing.

 Dracula is set, predominantly, in the Yorkshire seaside town of Whitby – a place Stoker himself spent many of his summers.
 Nonetheless, the brooding atmosphere and series of chilling discoveries make this the perfect novel to curl up with on the dark nights ahead.

-I hope you’re feeling inspired to pick up one – or several – of the titles included in this post this season.
-Please share your fall novel recommendations with me in the comments!
+I hope you’re feeling inspired to pick up one of these great books to read in fall.
+Please share your autumn book recommendations in the comments!
 We’re always looking for new and interesting books to read.